01

 Open the major paths

 Use the branch guide when you know the kind of question you have, but not yet the exact page.
-It keeps the hierarchy visible without flattening every path into a single list.
+It keeps hierarchy visible without flattening the site into one long pile of links.

 04